 Note: It’s essential that you don’t overcrowd the falafel in the frying pan or they won’t brown properly.
 Keep them at least an inch apart from each other.
 Bring the oil up to the proper temperature before adding a second batch.

-Serve with some Homemade Creamy Hummus and a simple yogurt sauce or this wonderful homemade Preserved Lemon Cilantro Yogurt Sauce (you can also substitute fresh mint for a refreshing alternative).
-Falafel is also commonly served with tahini sauce, a sauce made from combining tahini paste with some garlic, lemon juice, water and salt.
+Serve with our homemade creamy Hummus and a simple yogurt sauce or this wonderful homemade Preserved Lemon Cilantro Yogurt Sauce (you can also substitute fresh mint for a refreshing alternative).
+Falafel is also commonly served with tahini sauce, a sauce made from combining tahini (click for our easy recipe!) with some garlic, lemon juice, water and salt.

 To enjoy a falafel pita, spread some hummus inside the pita, layer some lettuce, tomatoes, onions, pickles, and falafel – and anything else you’d like to throw in there!
 Then top it with some of the yogurt sauce and/or a drizzle of tahini sauce.